 Civil registration of child-birth

 Birth registration is both a right and an obligation for foreigners including beneficiaries of international protection.
 Births that take place in Türkiye need to be notified to the Population and Civil Registry Departments under the Governorates.
-Notification shall be done by the mother, father or legal guardian of the child.
-In the absence of parents or a legal guardian, the child’s grandmother, grandfather, adult siblings or other persons accompanying the child shall notify the Population and Civil Registry Departments
+The mother, father or legal guardian of the child shall be responsible for the notification.
+In the absence of parents or a legal guardian, the child’s grandmother, grandfather, adult siblings or other persons accompanying the child shall notify the Population and Civil Registry Departments.

 The notification needs to be made to the Population and Civil Registry Departments within 30 days.
-After birth registration, a birth certificate will be issued for the child.
+After birth registration, a birth certificate called International New Born Certificate (Uluslararasi Dogum Kayit Ornegi) will be issued for the child.
 The registration process and the issuance of the certificate are free of charge.

-Reporting the birth of the child to the PDMM is important as the child will be issued with an identity document certifying his or her legal status in Türkiye.
+Reporting the birth of the child to the PDMM is important as the child will be issued with an identity document called certifying their legal status in Türkiye.
 Registration enables children to access rights such as education and health care.
-Birth registration proves the age of the child and protects the child from being vulnerable to protection risks such as trafficking, child labour, child marriage, illegal adoption and sexual exploitation.
+Birth registration proves the age of the child and protects the child from being vulnerable to protection risks such as trafficking, child labour, child marriage, illegal adoption, and sexual exploitation.
 Birth registration also proves the parental linkage between the child and the parents and protects the unity of the family.
 It can also help family reunification of the child with the parents in the future in case of family separation.

 Civil registration of marriage